notaustens/MDT-Configuration-Guide/README.md

 2. In the Deployment Workbench console tree, go to Deployment Workbench/Deployment Shares.
 3. In the details pane, click **MDT Deployment Share (**`X:\DeploymentShare$`**)**.
 4. In the Actions pane, click **Properties** and select the **Rules** tab
-5. The following code block is what we are currently using to guide the deployment process
+5. The following code block is what I am currently using to guide the deployment process

 ```
 [Settings]